FlaxHaxx/AValidation/README.md

 <a name="customvalidator"/>
 # Create a custom Validator

-Create a custom validator by extending the Validator class.
+Create a custom validator by implementing the `Validator` interface.
 Override the `validate` method and return null on successful validation or a String on validation error.

 This example shows how the `RequiredValidator` is implemented.